zenml-io/zenml/examples/seldon_deployment/README.md

 Before you run the example, a ZenML Stack needs to be set up with all the proper components.
-Two different examples of stacks featuring AWS infrastructure components are described in this document, but similar stacks may be set up using different back-ends and used to run the example as long as the basic Stack prerequisites are met.
+Two different examples of stacks featuring AWS infrastructure components are described in this document, but similar stacks may be set up using different backends and used to run the example as long as the basic Stack prerequisites are met.

 #### Local orchestrator with S3 artifact store and EKS Seldon Core installation